How does a `macro` tag-defined code snippet receive and process external variables or parameters?

 </section>

-From the perspective of website operation, masteringmacroTags mean:
+From the perspective of website operation, proficiently usingmacroWhat does the tag mean:

-macroThe logic remains unchanged.
-Operation personnel only need to focus on content entry and do not have to worry about the underlying code of the page display. - Optimize SEO strategy:The SEO-related metadata (such as Schema.org structured data) can be encapsulated in
+• Improve content update efficiency:No matter how the front page layout is adjusted, the core content displayed:macroThe logic remains unchanged.
+Operations personnel only need to focus on content entry and do not need to worry about the underlying code of the page display.

-macro, content operators can make use of thesemacroefficiently fill and manage content, clear division of labor, and improve collaboration efficiency.
+• Team collaboration:Template developers can focus on creating high-performance, semantically structuredmacroContent operators can take advantage of thesemacroEfficiently fill and manage content, clear division of labor, and improve collaboration efficiency.

-In summary, the Anqi CMS'smacroTags bring a functional programming experience to template development through their explicit parameter passing mechanism and strict scope management.It not only makes template code more tidy and reusable, but more importantly, it provides strong flexibility and controllability for the content operation of the website.
-It is an indispensable tool for building efficient and scalable CMS websites.
+In summary, of Anqi CMS'smacroThe label brings a functional programming experience to template development through its explicit parameter passing mechanism and strict scope management.It not only makes the template code more tidy and reusable, but more importantly, it provides strong flexibility and controllability for website content operations, and is an indispensable tool for building efficient and scalable secure CMS websites.

-1.macroTags andincludeWhat are the differences in variable handling for tags?The main difference is the scope.includeTags will inherit all variable contexts from the parent template by default, unless you explicitly useonlyLimit it with keywords.macroTags are the opposite, they do not inherit any variables from parent templates, and can only access variables explicitly passed through their parameter list.
+1.macroTags andincludeWhat is different in variable processing for tags?The main difference is in scope.includeBy default, tags inherit all variable contexts from the parent template unless you explicitly use them.onlyKeywords are used to limit it.
+WhilemacroTags are exactly the opposite; they do not inherit any variables from parent templates and can only access variables explicitly passed through their parameter list.
 This design makesmacroThe code is more independent and predictable.